 So far, the state budget process this year has been marred by reductions in revenue estimates and talk of cuts for 2017, and even possibly mid-year budget cuts for 2016.
 Just this week, the Joint Legislative Budget Committee released its 2017 budget recommendations.
-The recommendations include reducing the state support budget by over $100 million from 2016 levels.
+The recommendation includes reducing the state support budget by over $100 million from 2016 levels.
 It also includes level funding for the school funding formula (MAEP) and an increase to pay for promised raises for Mississippi Highway Patrol Troopers and to fund some new judicial positions that have already been created in law.
 For most other budget categories, including Community Colleges and Universities, Mental Health and Public Health, Medicaid, Prisons, and others the recommended budget would mean cuts.
 Cut amounts were generally determined by calculating the cost-savings from deleting many vacant positions, reducing travel, contracting, and equipment purchases, and from not using general state funds for building projects.

 What can you do?

 While state lawmakers ultimately pass the appropriations and tax bills that make up the state budget, as Mississippians who live, work, and raise our families in the conditions created by those choices, we should make our wishes known to the lawmakers who represent us.

 To do this, we must become aware of when and how those choices are made.
 Hope Policy Institute provides analysis on state budget issues and actions throughout the year.
 A detailed look at all of the steps in the state budget process is available in our report “The Nuts and Bolts Guide to the Mississippi Budget” but here is a quick summary:

 - Requests—Information about needs and funding requests are gathered by legislators and their staff through requests submitted by state agencies and follow-up hearings with legislators.